 Tip 3: Use Visual Aids

 Visual aids can be incredibly helpful, especially for visual learners.
 Graph a constant polynomial on a coordinate plane.
 You'll see a horizontal line.
-The fact that the line is horizontal visually represents that the polynomial's value does not change, reinforcing the concept of a constant degree.
+The fact that the line is horizontal visually represents that the polynomial's value does not change, reinforcing the concept of a constant degree And that's really what it comes down to..

 Example: